 Multiple touch points create extra steps in your invoice-to-cash cycle.
 The more steps you have, the longer it takes to get paid and the higher your operational costs to serve customers.

 The average payment cycle for wholesale distributors is 37 days.
+Your business doesn’t need the burden of long collection cycles.
 So, if you are looking to shorten your payment cycles and free up your cash flow, take a hard look at your invoice-to-cash process.
 The more steps that you have in this process, the more friction you will create and the longer it will take to get paid.

 Late payments often stem from friction in the invoicing process.
 It’s not that business owners don’t want to pay on time – it’s that, due to the nature of their business, it can be difficult for them to pay.
 If a contractor is on the road most of the time, they may only be able to write checks once a month.
 If an invoice is due before they have a chance to process their monthly checks, their payment will be late.
 If these road warriors could pay you with a couple of swipes on their mobile device, they would submit payments faster.